 AP Tests: The Basics

 AP classes are more than just the toughest courses that your high school offers.
-They test your college-level academic skills; you can expect your AP teacher’s course to be as rigorous as any college professor’s.
-Like with SAT Subject Tests, admissions officers see a student’s scores on AP tests as a proxy for how well she can handle college-level work.
+They test your college-level academic skills, so you can expect your AP teacher's course to be as rigorous as any college professor's.
+Admissions officers see a student’s scores on AP tests as a proxy for how well they can handle college-level work.

 Students in an Advanced Placement program usually take at least one AP exam at the end of the year.
 All AP exams have both a multiple choice section and a free response section.
 AP tests are scored on a scale from 1 to 5, with 5 being the highest possible score, and 1 being the lowest.
 If you’re taking AP courses, your main goal should be walking away with 4’s and 5’s under your belt.
 A suite of high exam scores makes you a competitive applicant for college admissions.

 An added feature of AP courses is college credit.
 Most colleges allow students who received a 4 or 5 on an AP test to skip certain introductory courses.
 This policy varies college-to-college, however, and should not be the main reason you take AP tests.
 At Brown University, for instance, a student needs high marks on both AP Macroeconomics and AP Microeconomics to place out of the school’s intro Economics course.
 At other schools, however, this policy is different.
 So: AP exams are great for padding college applications, with the added benefit of potentially giving you college credit.

 In math, College Board offers AP Statistics and two levels of AP Calculus, AB and BC.
 AB, though difficult, is the easier of the two exams, as it covers less material.
 Calculus BC covers everything on AB plus some other higher-level topics.
 In fact, students that take the Calculus BC exam receive an "AB" score in addition to their main score.